I just read Benjamin Labatut’s When We Cease to Understand the World on the recommendation of my friend EJ and… WOW, this book is awesome.

 In a sentence, it’s about the madness of seeking to understand and confronting the limits of reason. cf. the film essay Civilization Noir that Rob and I made.

-I don’t think I’m even going to put any quotes here, because this book is short, and beautiful, and definitely worth your time.
+I don’t think I’m even going to put too many quotes here, because this book is short, and beautiful, and definitely worth your time.